ridgelines/go-config/README.md

     c := config.NewConfig(providers)
 ```

-You can now use `server.timeout` as the canonical key for the setting.
+The canonical key for the setting is now: `server.timeout`

 ## Custom Providers
 Custom providers must fulfill the `Provider` interface: